List of England One Day International cricket records: Most half-centuries

 A half-century is a score of between 50 and 99 runs.
 Statistically, once a batsman's score reaches 100, it is no longer considered a half-century but a century.

 Sachin Tendulkar of India has scored the most half-centuries in ODIs with 96.
 He is followed by the Sri Lanka's Kumar Sangakkara on 93, South Africa's Jacques Kallis on 86 and India's Rahul Dravid and Pakistan's Inzamam-ul-Haq on 83.
-Eoin Morgan is the leading English player on this list, with 42 half-centuries.
+Joe Root is the leading English player on this list, with 43 half-centuries.

 Most centuries

 A century is a score of 100 or more runs in a single innings.

-Tendulkar has also scored the most centuries in ODIs with 49.
+Virat Kohli has also scored the most centuries in ODIs with 51.
 Joe Root has the most centuries for England.